-Brian Patterson's practice focuses on representing employers in the areas of employment discrimination, wrongful discharge, and the Fair Labor Standards Act.
+Brian Patterson's practice focuses on representing employers in a wide range of employment-related matters, including non-competition agreements, wage and hour claims, OSHA enforcement actions, whistleblower issues, executive employment contracts, and employment discrimination.
 Mr. Patterson's litigation experience includes class-action cases brought under both Title VII and the FLSA and employment-related claims brought in both state and federal courts.
 Mr. Patterson has represented clients before the Equal Employment Opportunity Commission, the Department of Labor, OSHA, and the NLRB and has counseled employers on numerous other employment matters, including the Family Medical Leave Act, the WARN Act, Civil Rights laws, OSHA compliance, employee disciplinary actions and terminations, severance agreements, executive compensation packages, and covenants not to compete.

 In 2015 Mr. Patterson represented Guatemala in an arbitration brought by the United States in which it claimed Guatemala had failed to adequately enforce its labor laws as required by the Central America-Free Trade Agreement (CAFTA-DR).
 This was the first labor case brought by the United States under a trade agreement.